-1. Where from did they derive their source of inspiration?
-What did they aspire to?
-How did they relate themselves to the cultural and historical heritage from the ancient past?
+1. Where from did they derive their source of inspiration and what to did they aspire?
+How did they relate themselves to the cultural heritage from the ancient past?
 What actually was the substance of that heritage?

-- 2. What an epoch were the Spring and Autumn period and the Warring State period?
-What problems did they consider to be as the most pressing and severe of their times?
-What proposals had they put forward as solutions?
-How distinct their proposals were from those of their contemporaries, including the Taoists, the Mohists and the Legalists? - 3.
+- 2. What historical backgrounds that gave rise to their thoughts?
+What epochs they were the so-called "Spring and Autumn" and the "Warring State" periods?
+What problems that were considered to be the most severe and pressing of the time?
+What blueprints that had been come up with as solutions to these problems and how distinct they were from those of their contemporaries, including the Taoists, the Mohists and the Legalists? - 3.
 What sociopolitical backgrounds did they come from?
-How did they understand their circumstances?
-What mission did they assign to themselves?
-How did they account for their failure to secure the patronage from the wealthy and the powerful?
-How should they be evaluated especially when they did not even fulfill their self-designated mission? - 4.
-Despite the adversities they faced, what made them so perseverant and enthusiastic toward their mission?
-Why failure and disillusionment could never defeat them, nor disrupt in the slightest their serenity, equanimity and joyfulness?
+How did they define their identity?
+What particular missions, on both the individual and communal levels, did they assign to themselves?
+How did they see their failure to secure the patronage from the wealthy and the powerful and look upon themselves when they could not even fulfill their self-designated missions? - 4.
+Despite the adversities they faced, what made them so perseverant and enthusiastic toward their missions?
+Why disillusionment and failure could have never defeated them, nor in the slightest disrupted their serenity, equanimity and joyfulness?
 What actually was their ultimate concern?
-How did they envision human destiny? - 5.
-What were their views on the transcendence and the phenomenal world?
-How did they see human nature and the heart/mind?
-What self-cultivation and educational program did they advocate?
-What intellectual endeavors and/or spiritual practices were involved in it? - 6.
-What enduring impacts had their words and deeds had on the subsequent generations of Confucians?
+How did they perceive human destiny? - 5.
+What were their perceptions of the relationship between transcendence and immanence?
+What views did they hold with regard to philosophical anthropology and philosophical psychology, that is, the human nature and the heart/mind?
+What self-cultivation and educational programs did they advocate?
+What spiritual practices and/or intellectual endeavors were being involved? - 6.
+As exemplars, what enduring impacts had their words and deeds had on all the subsequent generations of Confucians?
 Will their legacies have anything significant to do with people nowadays?

-Interpretations of Confucianism have always been diversified.
+Interpretations of Confucianism have always been varied.
 In order to attain an authentic understanding of it, reading the texts that record its teachings, both intensively and extensively, is an absolutely "must".
-Students taking this course should, thus, be prepared for devoting much of their time and efforts to studying the primary sources so as to decipher the messages behind.
+Students taking this course should, thus, be prepared for devoting much of their time and efforts to tackling the relevant primary sources so as to decipher the messages behind.

-While textual analysis, namely philological investigation and philosophical explication, will be the basic methodology employed in this course, such contextual approaches as placing early Confucianism against the economic, socio-political, religious, cultural and historical backgrounds from which it emerged will also be adopted, so as to foster on the part of the students a more comprehensive and reliable understanding of the subject matter of the course.
+While textual analysis, namely philological investigation and philosophical explication, will be the basic methodology employed in this course, such contextual approaches as placing early Confucianism against its economic, socio-political, religious, cultural and historical backgrounds will also be adopted, so as to enable the students to foster a more comprehensive and reliable understanding of the subject matter of the course.

-Finally, to familiarize them with the state of art of Classical Confucianism, students will also be introduced to, and indeed expected to work on, those scholarly works considered to be most important in the area.
+Finally, to familiarize them with the state-of-the-art of Classical Confucianism, students will also be introduced to, and indeed expected to work on, those scholarly works considered to be representative in the field.